 Almost every state requires employers to have this insurance to cover medical costs for work injuries and illnesses.

 State laws determine when a business needs workers’ compensation insurance.
-Most states require tech companies to purchase this policy as soon as they hire their first employee.
+Most states require tech companies to purchase workers' compensation insurance as soon as they hire their first employee.

 Even when your state doesn’t require it, workers’ comp can protect your business from expensive medical bills from work injuries, as well as lawsuits over employee injuries.